hyuntaekim1738/ReactPhotoBoard/README.txt

 also be a separate component.
 Create the page to edit the profile.

 Post:
-Make the page to add the comment which should allow the user to upload multiple photos and a single caption.
-Make the component with a post which should have a carousel that can be navigated and a caption maybe contained in a bootstrap card.
+Make the page to add the post which should allow the user to upload multiple photos and a single caption.
+Add the styling Make the component with a post which should have a carousel that can be navigated and a caption maybe contained in a bootstrap card.
 Test by hardcoding in the images from the folder.
 Then you need to add like and comment buttons on the card.
 The like button should turn red/white depending on the